Denys Kireyev

 Denys Kireyev (Денис Борисович Кірєєв; 1 January 1977 – 5 March 2022) was a Ukrainian banker and intelligence officer.

 On 23 February 2022, Kireyev obtained information that Antonov Airport would be the site of the main attack of the 2022 Russian invasion of Ukraine, which allowed Ukraine to repel the initial assault on the airport and damage it heavily enough that it could not be used by Russia.
 Following the invasion on 24 February, he joined the 28 February peace negotiations in Gomel, Belarus.
 He was killed a week later by the Security Service of Ukraine (SBU).
+Kireyev was supposed to participate in the next round of peace talks in Belarus on March 3.

-According to Kyrylo Budanov, chief of the Main Directorate of Intelligence of the Ministry of Defense of Ukraine, if it was not for the information given by Kireyev, Kyiv would have probably fallen.
+According to Kyrylo Budanov, chief of the Main Directorate of Intelligence of the Ministry of Defense of Ukraine (GUR), if it was not for the information given by Kireyev, Kyiv would have probably fallen.

 Banking career

 In 2010–2014, he was First Deputy Chairman of the Board of Oschadbank, and prior to that he was a member of the supervisory board of Ukreximbank.
 He also worked for Citibank, Credit Lyonnais, ING Group, and Rabobank.